 - High maintenance

 Wipe Bending or Wiping or Edge Bending

-If the tool radius is very less then it can even damage the sheet instead of bending it.
-Many times wipe bending is used to compensate for the spring back of the already bent part using air bending or bottoming or coining.
+If the tool radius is very less, it can even damage the sheet instead of bending it.
+Wipe bending is often used to compensate for the spring back of the already bent part using air bending or bottoming, or coining.

 That’s all I have in this article.
-If you have any questions or queries, please do write to me in the comment section and I will be happy to reply back.
+If you have any questions or queries, please write to me in the comment section, and I will be happy to reply.